A Scout is...

 Youth Application Form: required for all brand-new Cub Scouts (returning Scouts do not need to complete again)

 Adult Application Form: required for new adult volunteers serving in a leadership position (den leader, pack leader, assistants, or any district or council position).
-Also required for all Tiger parents (1st grade parents) because Tiger parents must supervise their Scout at all den and pack activities.
+Also required for all Lion and Tiger parents (kindergarten and 1st grade parents) because Lion and Tiger parents must supervise their Scout at all den and pack activities.

 Uniform and Handbook